 Diet and Nutrition

-Most Transylvanian Hounds are energetic and athletic dogs.
-Very active Transylvanian Hounds may do well on a high-quality, calorie-dense diet, but less-active dogs may require diets with fewer calories to avoid weight gain.
+This energetic and athletic breed should do well on a high-quality, calorie-dense diet, but less-active Transylvanian hounds may require diets with fewer calories to avoid weight gain.
 Excess weight can worsen joint disorders like hip and elbow dysplasia, and can lead to other health conditions like diabetes.
-If you don’t know what diet is best or how much feed your Transylvanian Hound, consult with your breeder or veterinarian.
+If you don’t know what diet is best or how much to feed your Transylvanian hound, consult with your breeder or veterinarian.
 Always feed measured meals twice a day rather than free feeding (leaving food out all day).

 Good family dogs